romancow/dimdom/README.md

         new DimDom("p", "This is the inner text.")
     ]);

-To specify an element namespace, pass two item array as the first argument to the constructor.
-The first item is the namespace, the second shoudl be the element name.
+To specify an element namespace, pass a two item array as the first argument to the constructor.
+The first item is the namespace, the second should be the element name.
-For convenience the standard HTML, SVG, and MathML namespaces can be found at `DimDom.NS`:
+For convenience, the standard HTML, SVG, and MathML namespaces can be found at `DimDom.NS`:

     var elem = new DimDom([DimDom.NS.SVG, "svg"], {width:500, height:300},